Electron-x/GbxDump/Readme.md

 The WebP codec used in this software is released under the license of the WebM project.
 For details, see https://www.webmproject.org/license/software/ or the COPYING file in the libwebp directory.

+The used Advanced DXTn texture compression library is in the public domain.
+Please see license.txt in the crunch directory.

 This software is based in part on the work of the Independent JPEG Group.

 ## Links